-- From the /site directory on the lowest numbered Teradata database node, run the ipdir2bin utility, to commit directory IP restrictions to the database GDO.
+- From the /site directory on the lowest numbered Teradata Vantage SQL Engine node, run the ipdir2bin utility, to commit directory IP restrictions to the database GDO:

-Option Description -u dir_username Required.
-Specifies the FQDN of the directory user running the utility. -w dir_password Optional.
-Specifies the password for the -u user.
+- Specifies the FQDN of the directory user running the utility.

 - Adding a system to a domain

-- Explicitly naming the server in the etc/ldap.conf file on a Teradata Database system running Linux
+- Explicitly naming the server in the etc/ldap.conf file on a Teradata Vantage system.

--S system_name Optional.
-Identifies the FQDN of the Teradata Database system, as it appears in the tdatSystem object in the directory.
+- [Optional] Identifies the FQDN of the Vantage system, as it appears in the tdatSystem object in the directory.
+See LdapSystemFQDN.

-If restrictions are configured for a single Teradata Database system, the tdatSystem object has the name of the system.
+- If restrictions are configured for a single Vantage system, the tdatSystem object has the name of the system.

-If directory users log on through Unity, the IP restrictions must be configured identically for all Teradata Database systems.
+- If directory users log on through Unity, the IP restrictions must be configured identically for all Vantage systems.
 IP restrictions for all database systems are the children of a single tdatSystem object.

-- If the LdapSystemFQDN property also contains no value, the utility exits with an error.
+- Default: LdapSystemFQDN property value from TDGSS configuration files.
+(If the LdapSystemFQDN property also contains no value, the utility exits with an error.)

 The command populates the GDO and distributes it to all database nodes.

 - To enable the committed restrictions, run the tpareset utility.
-See Utilities.
+For more information, see Teradata Vantage™ - Database Utilities, B035-1102.
 This step is only necessary for the initial implementation of IP restrictions, and does not apply to revisions.